-The basics of Six Sigma were actually designed to improve the performance in the manufacturing industry, originally developed as a kind of quality control especially for large scale manufacturing companies.
+The basics of Six Sigma were actually designed to improve the performance in the manufacturing industry, originally developed as a kind of quality control, especially for large scale manufacturing companies.
 The main purpose of this quality control system was to improve the manufacturing processes along with eliminating the number of defects found in them.
 Later, the Six Sigma methodology was extended to other types of industries all over the world.
 Let’s dive into what Six Sigma is, and what we mean when we say Six Sigma manufacturing.

 Introduction to Six Sigma

 The concept of Six Sigma was developed in 1986 by Motorola as a set of tools and techniques to improve their manufacturing processes.
 In 1995 this concept was used by Jack Welch as the main concept of the business strategy of General Electric—now used by a number of industrial sectors.
-Almost half of the Fortune 500 companies had adopted this process for their organizations by the end of twentieth century.
+Almost half of the Fortune 500 companies had adopted this process for their organizations by the end of the twentieth century.

 Want to learn more about Six Sigma? watch out this Six Sigma Green Belt Tutorial video.

 Six Sigma identifies and removes defect-causing elements along with reducing the changeability of the business and manufacturing processes to improve the quality of outputs from a manufacturing process.
 In this methodology, an organization follows a defined set of steps to quantify the targeted value of the project.
-An application of Six Sigma in manufacturing can help an organization reduce pollution, reduce time cycle of one or more processes, and reduce cost of production for increasing profits and satisfaction level of its customers.
+An application of Six Sigma in manufacturing can help an organization reduce pollution, reduce the time cycle of one or more processes, and reduce the cost of production for increasing profits and satisfaction level of its customers.